MicrosoftDocs/memdocs/memdocs/intune/developer/graph-apis-used-by-intune-device-configuration-windows.md

 This article lists the Graph entities and their matching Windows 10 CSPs and offset URIs.

 This information is useful for various scenarios.
-For example, see what's used by Intune, see settings to include in custom OMA-URI configurations, and so on.
+For example, see what Intune uses, settings to include in custom OMA-URI configurations, and so on.

 ## Windows 10 CSPs